liudiepie/First/README.md

-# Leedcode practice in python
+# Leedcode Practice in Python 3
 This is based on my practice sequence.
 The numbers don't mean anything in LeedCode.
 ## Top Liked Questions